Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Model

 In the above equation, the first term encourages the latent samples to show high expected likelihood (through reconstruction of $x_i$) under the approximate posterior distribution, and the second term encourages the latent samples to simultaneously follow the latent prior $p_\theta(z)$.

-In a Variational Auto-Decoder framework, the approximate posterior distribution is not parameterized by a neural network, but rather using a well-known distribution directly.
-Therefore, as opposed to randomly initializing the weights of the encoder, we simply randomly initialize the intrinsic parameters of the approximate posterior.
-We focus on the family of multivariate Gaussian distributions for this purpose, however other distributions can also be used, as long as reparameterization trick~\cite{kingma2013auto} can be defined for them.
+For a Variational Auto-Decoder framework, the approximate posterior distribution is not parameterized by a neural network, but rather using a well-known distribution in a free-form manner.
+Therefore, as opposed to randomly initializing the weights of the encoder, we randomly initialize the intrinsic parameters of the approximate posterior.
+We focus on the family of multivariate Gaussian distributions for this purpose, however other distributions can also be used, as long as the reparameterization trick~\cite{kingma2013auto} can be defined for them (e.g. Beta, Laplace, Uniform).
 We define a multivariate Gaussian approximate posterior as: